 By Christine Armstrong

-How do you keep the plates spinning when both parents have demanding careers (whether inside or outside of the home)?
+How do you keep the plates spinning when both parents have demanding a full time career (whether inside or outside of the home)?

-How can you disconnect from the demands of your job, the ping of your social media accounts and then give 100% of your attention to the kids when you’re working 50+ hours a week?
+How can you disconnect from the demands of your job, the ping of your social media accounts and then give 100% of your attention to the kids when your full time careers means you’re working 50+ hours a week?

 Try the following:

 Work out what matters to you: at home, with your kids, in your relationship with your partner, with your family, and work – and your relationship with yourself.

 If you accept the boundaries others create, you may well be consumed by work.
 But if you take control you can get much more out of your life.

 And remember the old advice that, for everything you agree to do, there must be something that you stop doing to make space for it.
 That includes having children.

 Be clear with yourself and your kids about what your values are and what you’re teaching by example.

 If it’s hard work, then OK, but are there limits to that?
 Are there other things that matter?
 What do you want them to remember about their childhood?